Skip to content

 Self Medicating Bipolar Disorder

 Bipolar disorder sufferers are more likely to self-medicate and choose substance abuse, and when this occurs a dual diagnosis is likely.
-To recover from their addiction, the person will typically need effective treatment for both of their co-occurring disorders.
+To recover from their addiction, the person will typically need effective care for both conditions.
+At Beachway, our Bipolar Disorder and Self-Medicating Treatment programs address co-occurring disorders simultaneously, helping patients find balance and long-term recovery.

 Self-Medicating and How It Affects Bipolar Disorder

 Bipolar disorder is a mental health disorder characterized by episodic moods that range from manic highs to depressive lows.
-People with bipolar disorder may choose to self-medicate with substances as a way of managing their symptoms, using alcohol or other depressants when they’re in a manic phase or cocaine or cocaine or other stimulants when they’re in a depressive phase.
+People with bipolar disorder may choose to self-medicate with substances as a way of managing their symptoms, using alcohol or other depressants when they’re in a manic phase or cocaine and other stimulants when they’re in a depressive phase.
+At Beachway, our specialized Bipolar Disorder and Self-Medicating Treatment programs focus on breaking this cycle and providing healthier, long-term coping strategies.

 What Is Bipolar Disorder?